Bisexual Panromantic Relationships– Keeping Them Happy and Respectful – No Unicorn Hunters Allowed

 The Power Dynamics

-One of the things that may not be anticipated in advance is the whole power dynamic that may unfold as threesome sessions progress.
-One of the three begins to be more dominant, calling the shots and assuming the other two will just go along.
+One of the things that may not be anticipated in advance is the whole power dynamic that may unfold as the relationship progresses.
+One of the people in the relationship begins to be more dominant, calling the shots and assuming the other two will just go along.

-Or one of the three is obviously the more submissive party and then one or both of the others begin to take advantage of that submissiveness.
+Or one of the people in the relationship is obviously the more submissive party and then one or both of the others begin to take advantage of that submissiveness.

 Exploitation is certainly not unheard of, so all parties must be mindful that there should be equality when it comes to each person’s wishes.
 No one should feel pressured, and no one should be pressuring.

-If you are involved in a threesome and the power dynamics are getting lopsided, it’s important that you speak up, assert yourself, and feel free to cut things off until the situation can be righted.
+If you are involved in a panromantic relationship and the power dynamics are getting lopsided, it’s important that you speak up, assert yourself, and feel free to cut things off until the situation can be righted.
 If it cannot, walk away.

-There are red flags in many relationships, including threesomes, and these include selfishness, the need for power and control, disrespect for a partner’s boundaries, and jealousy.
+There are red flags in many relationships, including panromantic relationships, and these include selfishness, the need for power and control, disrespect for a partner’s boundaries, and jealousy.
 Be mindful of these, and be the one to call it off if they crop up.

 Getting Out Gracefully

-If you find yourself in a threesome situation that is causing you discomfort of any kind, you must be the one to get yourself out.
+If you find yourself in a panromantic relationship that is causing you discomfort of any kind, you must be the one to get yourself out.
 Here are a few scenarios that may cause this discomfort and how you should handle them:

-You Feel Pressured: Even though boundaries have been set, you may feel pressured to go beyond them as the sex progresses.
+You Feel Pressured: Even though boundaries have been set, you may feel pressured to go beyond them as the relationship progresses.
 While you may feel a bit intimidated, you must speak up, but you can do so with grace and respect.
-“Guys, I’m not comfortable with what you are suggesting (or doing).
-Can we just stop for a minute and get back on track?”
+“Guys, I’m not comfortable.
+Can we just talk for a minute and get back on track?”

 You Experience Jealousy: It’s not unusual that, if you have a romantic partner, jealousy will rear its head.
-You thought a threesome would be fun, but now that you are into it, you find that sex between your partner and a third party is stirring up all sorts of negative emotions.
+You thought a panromantic relationship would be fun, but now that you are into it, you find that entering a relationship with your partner and another party is stirring up all sorts of negative emotions.
 This is not the time to “suck it up” and just let it go on.

 Tell your partner right away.
 Calmly say, “I didn’t know that I would be feeling this way, but I do.
-Can we please stop this right now?”
+Can we please have a discussion on what to do moving forward?”
 If your partner respects and honors your relationship, they will do as you ask.
 If not, you may need to re-think your relationship.

-You should physically remove yourself from the session.
-If the other two do not, get dressed, and quietly leave.
-Take a walk, go for a coffee or a drive, and try to settle yourself.
+If you are feeling intense emotions when it comes to sharing your partner: Take a walk, go for a coffee or a drive, and try to settle yourself.
 There will be time to address this issue with your partner once you are in control of your emotions.

-The Session is Over – Now What?: If this threesome was a one-time thing, and everyone has agreed to that, then your exit strategy should be relatively easy.
-Get cleaned up and dressed, express your enjoyment with the event, and leave with everyone feeling comfortable and satisfied.
+The Relationship is Over – Now What?: If this was a short term thing, and everyone has agreed to that, then your exit strategy should be relatively easy.

-All parties involved in a threesome have emotional responses to what went on in that bedroom.
+All parties involved in a panromantic relationship have emotional responses to what went on during the relationship.
 And they all experienced levels of comfort (or discomfort) during the event.

 This is a time for reflections and communication, for providing emotional support to one another, and for honest and open talk.
 Here are topics for aftercare:

-- What turned you on and what did not?
+• What did you enjoy and what did you not enjoy?

 Resources and Support

-This guide has taken you through everything about a threesome, from start to finish.
+This guide has taken you through everything about entering a panromantic relationship, from start to finish.
 If you follow it, you are far more likely to have a successful and satisfying experience, whether you want to explore it only one time or engage in these sessions on a more regular basis.
 Just know that either way, you have that right.

-If you want more information about threesomes, including the research, the thoughts of others who have been or are in threesomes, some support, the psychological aspects of this activity, and more, here is a list of resources.
+If you want more information about these types of relationships, including the research, the thoughts of others who have been or are in these types of relationships, some support, the psychological aspects, and more, here is a list of resources.

 Research